Nursing Residency Program

 When should I apply?

-- The Nurse Residency Program is offered twice a year, with cohorts beginning in January and June.
-December graduates should apply for the January cohort, and May graduates should apply for the June cohort
+- The Nurse Residency Program is offered twice a year, with cohorts beginning in February and July.
+December graduates should apply for the February cohort, and May graduates should apply for the July cohort.

 What is the difference between the nurse residency position posted and the one for registered nurse position?